-6. CEWS REPAYMENT
+9. CEWS REPAYMENT

-In the years ended December 31, 2020 and December 31, 2021, the BIA applied for and received funding under the Canada Emergency Wage Subsidy (CEWS) and the Canada Emergency Rent Subsidy (CERS), and was approved and received a total of \$61,012 and \$8,132 respectively, which was recorded as other revenue in the year received.
+In the years ended December 31, 2020 and December 31, 2021, the BIA applied for the Canada Emergency Wage Subsidy (CEWS) and was approved and received a total of \$29,556 in CEWS funding, which was recorded as other revenue in the year received.

-In 2023, the Canada Revenue Agency (CRA) assessed that Business Improvement Areas are non-qualifying entities as per ITA 125.7 and, as such, were not eligible to receive CEWS or CERS funding.
-In June 2024, the repayment amount related to CEWS was adjusted through a final assessment by CRA to \$57,431, and a total payment of \$65,563 (\$57,431 for CEWS and \$8,132 for CERS) was made to the CRA.
-As a result, the BIA recorded a CEWS repayment and an account payable of \$65,563 as at December 31, 2023.
+In 2023, the Canada Revenue Agency (CRA) assessed that Business Improvement Areas are non-qualifying entities as per ITA 125.7 and as such, were not eligible to receive CEWS funding.
+As a result, the BIA recorded a CEWS repayment and an account payable of \$29,556 for the CEWS funding received in prior years.
+This amount was paid subsequent to year-end.